 We support a global charity partner that has been voted for by colleagues, who then also take part in fundraising and volunteering.
 We have addressed the use of single use plastic in the office and encourage colleagues to recycle more and reduce waste from printers.

-The Insight Charity Committee comprises members from across the business who meet monthly to deliver events and initiatives that bring colleagues together while raising money for charities.
+Insight Cares comprises members from across the business who meet monthly to lead the development and implementation of our CSR strategy.
 Its mission is to promote team camaraderie through giving, raising awareness, engagement and volunteerism.

 Charity partner: We have a relationship with a global charity partner which is reviewed on a periodic basis.
 The charity is selected on the following criteria.